-Just a few days before I got my hands on the 715 here, I was shooting my late step grandfather’s S&W .38 Spl.
+Just a few days before I got my hands on the new model 715 here, I was shooting my late step grandfather’s Smith & Wesson .38 Spl.
 Airweight.
 Newton probably would have guessed as much, but size and weight really do make a difference in felt recoil and controllability.

 The 715, weighing in at 2 lbs., 14.8 oz., with a decent amount of that owing to the slab-sided barrel shroud, is a pussycat to shoot.
 Standard .357 Magnum loads felt like 9mm and, compared to the brutal little Airweight, shooting standard pressure .38 Spl. felt like an airsoft gun.
 They made some noise, but hardly moved the revolver.

 The 715 was smooth, comfortable, and exceedingly accurate.
 Despite my issues with the black/black sights, I didn’t do a lot of missing with this thing.
 The excellent trigger and soft recoil made it easy to stay on target whether shooting single action or double action, two hands or one.
 The quality and attention paid to machining, fit, and finish are all apparent from behind the gun.
 Every aspect of its operation is smooth and easy, yet tight and solid at the same time.

 Although much of the heyday of Dan Wesson revolvers was before my time — at least in terms of purchasing my own firearms — I’ve always had my eye on them based on little more than reputation, looks, and those swappable barrels.
 Over the last decade I spent many an hour trolling GunBroker looking for a Dan Wesson boxed set; revolver + a few barrels.

 I’m happy to see that the 2015 revolvers are likely to continue DW’s good name.
 If the owner’s manual is anything to go by, the new line may not be limited to the 715 in .357/.38, either (and this is only the “small frame” manual):